antonmatsiuk/prom-haproxy-exporter/README.md

-Role Name
+Ansible: HAProxy Prometheus Exporter
 =========

-A brief description of the role goes here.
+Ansible role to install HAProxy prometheus exporter on Linux

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+haproxy is installed on the target host.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+Available variables with default values (see defaults/main.yml):

+Variable defines whether to install golang runtime or not, set to false if already installed:

+    golang_install: true

+Variable defines whether to install supervisord or not, set to false if already installed:

+    supervisor_install: true

+Location for GOPATH environment variable:

+    golang_gopath_home: "/root/go"

+Installation directory for haproxy_exporter

+    haproxy_exporter_home: "{{ golang_gopath_home }}/bin"

+IP and Port on which haproxy exporter listens on the host.
+Change IP to a desirable value e.g. `{{ ansible_eth0.ipv4.address }}` to listen on a specific interface:

+    haproxy_exporter_port: 9104
+    haproxy_exporter_ip: "0.0.0.0"

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+To install haproxy use e.g.: geerlingguy.haproxy
+The role also imports `geerlingguy.supervisor` to install supervisord

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: servers
       roles:
-         - { role: prom-haproxy-exporter, x: 42 }
+         - { role: antonmatsiuk.prom_haproxy_exporter }

 License
 -------

-BSD
+MIT / BSD

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+DevOps / SRE / Cloud Engineer [Anton Matsiuk](https://github.com/antonmatsiuk)